ekotha/imageResizer/README.md

 2. Open the `index.html` file in a web browser.
 3. Upload an image file and specify the desired width and height dimensions.
 4. Click the "Resize Image" button to resize the image.
-5. The resized image will be displayed on the page.
+5. The resized image will be displayed on the page and a download is automatically generated.
+Choose where to save it.
-6. Right-click on the resized image and select the "Save image as..." option from the context menu.
-7. Choose the desired location on your device to save the resized image.
+6. You can also right-click on the resized image and select the "Save image as..." option from the context menu to choose the desired location on your device to save the resized image.

 ### Progressive Web App (PWA)